leonawicz/CommCharts4/docs/md/03_variability.md

     &lt;script&gt;&lt;/script&gt;
   &lt;/body&gt;
-&lt;/html&gt; ' scrolling='no' frameBorder='0' seamless class='rChart  highcharts  ' id='iframe-chart11cc23f7593'> </iframe>
+&lt;/html&gt; ' scrolling='no' frameBorder='0' seamless class='rChart  highcharts  ' id='iframe-chart1984cec284f'> </iframe>
  <style>iframe.rChart{ width: 100%; height: 500px;}</style>

-Additionally, adding a layer showing a point estimate like the mean to plots like those above creates less visual clutter that overlaying an interval estimate such as error bars on top of a possibly even longer colored bar that is supposed to represent a point estimate but is improperly drawn as an interval (for temperature).
-This essentially would be moving in the direction of a box plot minus several properties.

 Referring back to the discussion of CRU 3.1 data and error bars, it is clear how the ability to have error bars for the historical baseline period assists in this Community Charts plot.
 There is something to see.
 Without some measure of dispersion around the historical baseline average, the twelve spaces for historical bars in this plot would be blank.

 With PRISM data we do not have a measure of inter-annual variability or any other measure of uncertainty.
-To give the user something to look at for mere visual orientation we have to fake an error bar to at least provide a little rectangle of sorts to remind them where the historical mean is located (and that it's not perfectly estimated).
+To give the user something to look at for mere visual orientation - which is after all the main goal of including the historical baseline despite it being based on an different data source - we have to fake an error bar to at least provide a little rectangle of sorts to remind them where the historical mean is located.
+I suppose this can also remind us that PRISM is not perfectly estimated either, even though the little rectangle means nothing.
+It's basically still a point value, but I want it to be clearly visible.

 <iframe srcdoc=' &lt;!doctype HTML&gt;
 &lt;meta charset = &#039;utf-8&#039;&gt;